danielasenraoka/ORIGINS/README.md

 diff_activity <- activity(expression_matrix, differentiation_edges)
 ```

+## Publication

 If you use this code in your research, please cite our publication: [Senra, D., Guisoni, N., & Diambra, L. A. (2022).
 ORIGINS: A protein network-based approach to quantify cell pluripotency from scRNA-seq data.
 MethodsX, 9, 101778](https://doi.org/10.1016/j.mex.2022.101778).
-Proper citation is essential for acknowledging the efforts and contributions of the original authors and for maintaining scientific integrity.
-Thank you for citing our work!
+Proper citation is essential for acknowledging the efforts and contributions of the original authors.
+Thank you!